 No time like the present.
 Learn what behavioral economics is and how to integrate it into your professional and your personal life.

-We offer immersive, hands-on courses for professionals who are looking to do a deep-dive into applied behavioral economics.
-Attendees learn the key principles of behavioral economics and how to apply them in a business context.
-Upon completing the class, attendees will see themselves as choice architects, understanding how to shape customers’ and users’ decisions by shaping the environment in which decisions are made.
+We’re offering a 9-week immersive Behavioral Economics Bootcamp for professionals who are looking to do a deep-dive into applied behavioral economics.
+Attendees will learn the key principles of behavioral economics and how to apply them in a business context.
+Bootcamp runs from October 4 – December 8.

 Hacking Human Nature for Good: A Practical Guide to Changing Human Behavior